blockchainsllc/in3/python/docs/documentation.md

 - `latest_block_stall` _int_ - (optional) - Distance considered safe, consensus wise, from the very latest block.
 Higher values exponentially increases state finality, and therefore data security, as well guaranteeded responses from in3 nodes. example: 10 - will ask for the state from (latestBlock-10).
 - `account_private_key` _str_ - (optional) - Account SK to sign requests. example: 0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7
 - `node_signatures` _int_ - (optional) - Node signatures attesting the response to your request.
 Will send a separate request for each. example: 3 nodes will have to sign the response.
-- `node_signature_consensus` _int_ - - Useful when signatureCount <= 1.
+- `node_signature_consensus` _int_ - (optional) - Useful when signatureCount <= 1.
 The client will check for consensus in responses. example: 10 - will ask for 10 different nodes and compare results looking for a consensus in the responses.
-- `node_min_deposit` _int_ - - Only nodes owning at least this amount will be chosen to sign responses to your requests. i.e. 1000000000000000000 Wei
+- `node_min_deposit` _int_ - (optional) - Only nodes owning at least this amount will be chosen to sign responses to your requests. i.e. 1000000000000000000 Wei
 - `node_list_auto_update` _bool_ - (optional) - If true the nodelist will be automatically updated.
 False may compromise data security.
 - `node_limit` _int_ - (optional) - Limit nodes stored in the client. example: 150 nodes
-- `request_timeout` _int_ - Milliseconds before a request times out. example: 100000 ms
+- `request_timeout` _int_ - (optional) - Milliseconds before a request times out. example: 100000 ms
 - `request_retries` _int_ - (optional) - Maximum times the client will retry to contact a certain node. example: 10 retries
 - `response_proof_level` _str_ - (optional) - 'none'|'standard'|'full' Full gets the whole block Patricia-Merkle-Tree, Standard only verifies the specific tree branch concerning the request, None only verifies the root hashes, like a light-client does.
 - `response_includes_code` _bool_ - (optional) - If true, every request with the address field will include the data, if existent, that is stored in that wallet/smart-contract.
 If false, only the code digest is included.